We had been married for nine years at that time.

 “He wants to meet again,” she typed.
 I knew that would come.
 Even I have done that and written to old girlfriends.
 But here was my wife being somewhat keen about meeting up her ex-boyfriend.

 I asked her, “So, okay, how do you want to meet up?”

 She immediately answered, “Are you okay with this?”

 It was decision time.
-If I wrote I was okay, a fight could break out.
-If I didn’t, I may be depriving her of a much needed reprieve from family duties and the monotonous routine that she was facing day in and day out.
+If I wrote I was okay; a fight could break out.
+If I didn’t, I might be depriving her of a much-needed reprieve from family duties and the monotonous routine that she was facing day in and day out.
 My hands quivered over the keys.

 Finally, I wrote, “Promise me you won’t make it serious enough to have second thoughts about our marriage?”

 “Okay, go.”
-I don’t know if I was happy for her or myself or for both of us.
+I don’t know if I was happy for her or myself or both of us.
 It was uncharted territory.
 We had no precedents.
-It opened up possibilities that excited me and yet those red flags were waving in the background.
+It opened up possibilities that excited me, and yet those red flags were waving in the background.